nasa/openmct/API.md

 detailed below.

 #### Time Conductor Configuration
-The time conductor is configured by specifying some options available to the user from the menus in the time conductor.
+The time conductor is configured by specifying the options that will be available to the user from the menus in the time conductor.
 These will determine the clocks available from the conductor, the time systems available for each clock, and some default bounds and clock offsets for each combination of clock and time system.
 By default, the conductor always supports a `fixed` mode where no clock is active.
-Fixed mode configuration is specified by not specifying a `clock` in the provided configuration.
+To specify configuration for fixed mode, simply leave out a `clock` attribute in the configuration entry object.

 Configuration is provided as an `array` of menu options.
 Each entry of the array is an object with some properties specifying configuration.
-The configuration options specified depend on whether or not it is for an active clock mode.
+The configuration options specified are slightly different depending on whether or not it is for an active clock mode.

 __Configuration for Fixed Time Mode (no active clock)__

 * `timeSystem`: A `string`, the key for the time system that this configuration relates to.
 * `bounds`: A [`Time Bounds`](#time-bounds) object.
 These bounds will be applied when the user selects the time system specified in the previous `timeSystem` property.
-* `zoomOutLimit`: An __optional__ `number` representing the maximum span of time that can be represented by the conductor.
+* `zoomOutLimit`: An __optional__ `number` specifying the longest period of time that can be represented by the conductor when zooming.
 If a `zoomOutLimit` is provided, then a `zoomInLimit` must also be provided.
 If provided, the zoom slider will automatically become available in the Time Conductor UI.
-* `zoomInLimit`: An __optional__ `number` representing the maximum span of time that can be represented by the conductor.
+* `zoomInLimit`: An __optional__ `number` specifying the shortest period of time that can be represented by the conductor when zooming.
 If a `zoomInLimit` is provided, then a `zoomOutLimit` must also be provided.
 If provided, the zoom slider will automatically become available in the Time Conductor UI.

 __Configuration for Active Clock__